 Poverty Solutions launched its fellows program through our signature Partnership on Economic Mobility with the City of Detroit.
 There, fellows have tackled some of the city’s most pressing problems, from navigating the best ways to address homeless encampments to assessing home repair needs and reducing disparities in internet access.

 Fellows are early career master’s level professionals who serve two-year full-time appointments.
 They are a part of the Poverty Solutions team at the University of Michigan, but their day-to-day work is directed by leaders within the partner government or community organization office.

-Fellows work with direct government or community organization supervisors on strategic initiatives that require expertise in research, data, and policy analysis.
+Fellows work on strategic initiatives that require expertise in research, data, and policy analysis.
 Fellows also receive guidance and mentorship from University of Michigan faculty and staff.
 Their work has been instrumental to policy and program change related to housing stability, digital inclusion, and homelessness supports.

 “Working in city government, you’re always in need of more policy staff — people who can work with data, evaluate and inform city initiatives, and bring to bear evidence-based practice.
 Poverty Solutions dramatically increases our capacity in this area and is as focused on results as we are, and that’s rare to find in an academic partner.”